AIweave/osTicket-Post-Installation-Configuration/README.md

 </p>

 <h1>osTicket - Post-Installation Configurations</h1>

 This tutorial outlines post-installation configurations of the open-source help desk ticketing system osTicket.<br />

+**Must Know** - The "Instructions" assumes that you have installed osTicket and are logged in as an employee.

 <h2>Environments and Technologies Used</h2>